rhosen/goynapin/content/english/terms-conditions/_index.md

 4. Timely delivery and dedicated customer support.

 ---
-We look forward to helping you express your individuality with beautiful, reliable jewelry from Hosen Curve.
+We look forward to helping you express your individuality with beautiful, reliable jewelry from Goyna & Pin.